jaymody/blogposts/2023-01-30-gpt-from-scratch.md

     return x
 ```

-This enables attention to model more complex relationships since `q`, `k`, and `v` can now have different values (our model can learn a mapping for `q`, `k`, and `v` that best helps attention model relationships between inputs).
-It also adds yet more parameters for our model to learn.
+This enables our model to learn a mapping for `q`, `k`, and `v` that best helps attention model relationships between inputs.
+It also adds yet more parameters to our model to facilitate learning.

 We can reduce the number of matrix multiplication from 4 to just 2 if we combine `w_q`, `w_k` and `w_v` into a single matrix `w_fc`, perform the projection, and then split the result: